High school seniors, students who have not attended college, or students who have completed less than one year of college.

 Typically the Admissions Office processes new applications in one to two business days.
 You will receive an email notifying you we have received your application and of any remaining requirements.

 Submit your GED transcript in place of your high school transcript.
-If you earned your GED in Alaska, you can request an official copy of your transcript be sent to the UAS Admissions Office from the State of Alaska Department of Labor and Workforce Development.
+If you earned your GED in Alaska, you can request an official copy of your transcript be sent to the Admissions Office from the State of Alaska Department of Labor and Workforce Development.
 This is a free request.
 Other states may vary.

 UAS accepts transcripts from accredited home school programs.
 Transcripts should include 9th to 12th grade courses, the time frame of each course (academic year and semester), and an assessment of performance (letter grade, percentage, etc.).
 Home-schooled students who have not gone through a state-recognized program must submit an official GED.

 If you are unable to attend the semester you are admitted, you may postpone your application for up to one year.
 Please complete, sign, and return a Postpone Form.
-If you have questions regarding postponing your application, please contact the Admissions Office at (907) 796-6100 (toll free at (877) 465-4827) or by email email@example.com.
+If you have questions regarding postponing your application, please contact the Admissions Office at (907) 796-6100 (toll free at (877) 465-4827) or at email@example.com.

 Yes, and make arrangements for your final high school transcript to be sent after graduation.